openhwgroup/cv32e40x/docs/user_manual/source/control_status_registers.rst

 CSR Address: 0x320

-Reset Value: 0x0000_000D
+Reset Value: Defined

 The performance counter inhibit control register.
-The default value is to inihibit counters out of reset.
+The default value is to inihibit all implemented counters out of reset.
 The bit returns a read value of 0 for non implemented counters.
-This reset value shows the result using the default number of performance counters to be 1.

 Detailed: